 I wish all of my family members had been as devoutly Catholic as they are devoutly Protestant.
 If that had been the case, I can’t see how these issues would have arisen.
 If they all had been Catholic, then the “cracks” in my family and family structure simply would not have been there.
 Of course, other very positive things would probably not have happened, such as the blessing of my three truly wonderful, amazing, and beautiful children.
 I’m not exaggerating about them–everybody who meets them says the same thing, and always has since they were very young.
 Thankfully, God writes straight with crooked lines.
 He turns plan B into plan A.

 In case I wasn’t clear earlier: my experiences are unique and I fell through “cracks” that most people don’t fall through.
 Even so, this is one reason why I cannot get excited about Reformation Day.
-But I hope everybody has a safe and fun Halloween… a safe and fun All Hallow’s Eve, a safe and fun vigil of All Saints.
+But I hope everybody has a safe and fun Halloween… a safe and fun All Hallow’s Eve.